talwrii/ffmpeg-cookbook/README.md

 First we install `timg` for play videos in a terminal and `kitty` for a terminal that supports images.
 We then creating an interesting video using ffmpeg to [render some text (example)](#text) which is animated using an [expression in time (example)](#time-expression) to [change the position of our text (example)](#positioning).

 The output is written to [standard output](#programming), as specified by  `-`,  and then read from standard in by `timg`.
 Because there is no file name we must specify the format of the output stream using `-f`.
-We use `-loglevel 16` to hide logging about FFmpegs normal operation which would otherwise get in the way of the video playing in your terminal.
+We use `-loglevel 16` to hide logging about FFmpeg's normal operation which would otherwise get in the way of the video playing in your terminal.

 ## Controlling FFmpeg externally
 If you are using realtime outputs such as [X11 video output](#xv) or streaming it may make sense to control FF mpeg externally.
 You can do this using [commands (example)](#command-example) which can be [controlled from the command line or programs via zmq](#zmq).